TrickMorr/LexicalScopingDemo/README.md

-## LexicalScopingDemo
+## Lexical Scoping and <<- Tutorial
-### Lexical scoping demo for help in understanding R Programming assignment 2.
+### Lexical scoping tutorial for help in understanding R Programming assignment 2.

 Let's start simple and just play around at the command prompt first.